rrichc/rrichc/README.md

 I am currently a 4th year student in the Bachelor of Computer Science program at the University of British Columbia.
 I graduated with a Bachelor of Commerce in Accounting from the University of Alberta, where I went on to work in public accounting for 2 years.
 Since then I've decided to pursue my interest in software development by undertaking this after-degree program!

-I am also looking for a September 2021 co-op position!
-Feel free to contact me through my email or LinkedIn if you would like to learn more.
+**I am also looking for a September 2021 co-op position (Vancouver or Edmonton Region)!
+Feel free to contact me through my email or LinkedIn if you would like to learn more.**

 ### Languages and Frameworks
 - Java, Dart, C++, JavaScript, Python